Examples

 Key takeaway: populate /memory after each team decision so that Claude Code stays aligned with your conventions.

-Check the common slash command errors section to learn about cases where /rewind is not enough and a git checkout is still necessary.
+Check the common slash command errors section to learn about the most common troubleshooting scenarios.

 SituationCommandEffect